Jimbrown234/hello-world/README.md

 # hello-world
 Starting GitHub
 Hi ,
-  Life is a journey and trip is the oxygen of my Lyf
+  Life is a journey and trip is the oxygen to it